PAPERBACK + STUDIO

 - Review concepts with flashcards of terms and definitions

-This bundle includes The Business of Fashion, 5th Edition and The Business of Fashion STUDIO Access Card.
+This bundle includes The Meanings of Dress, 4th edition and The Meanings of Dress STUDIO Access Card.

 Table of Contents

 4. The Body

 5. Dress and Gender